ComposableFi/composable-ibc/contracts/pallet-ibc/README.md

 ### ICS20 implementation

 The IBC protocol defines an inter-chain token transfer standard that specifies how token transfers should be executed across connected chains.
-ICS20 is an ibc application which can be implemented as a standalone pallet nevertheless, it is implemented as a sub-module of the ibc pallet [`here`](/code/parachain/frame/ibc/src/ics20).
+ICS20 is an ibc application which can be implemented as a standalone pallet nevertheless, it is implemented as a sub-module of the ibc pallet [`here`](/contracts/pallet-ibc/src/ics20).
-The core ics20 logic is already implemented in [`ibc-rs`](/code/centauri/ibc/modules/src/applications/transfer), all that's required to integrate this is to implement the callback handlers for ics20 and implement the [`Ics20Context`](/code/centauri/ibc/modules/src/applications/transfer/context.rs#l118) trait.
+The core ics20 logic is already implemented in [`ibc-rs`](/ibc/modules/src/applications/transfer), all that's required to integrate this is to implement the callback handlers for ics20 and implement the [`Ics20Context`](/ibc/modules/src/applications/transfer/context.rs#l118) trait.

-This `Ics20Context` implementation is dependent on [`assets`](/code/parachain/frame/assets) and [`asset-registry`](/code/parachain/frame/assets-registry) pallets for token registration, minting, transfers and burning of tokens, these can be easily swapped out for any other modules that satisfy the requirements.
+This `Ics20Context` implementation is dependent on an implementation of `frame_support::traits::fungibles::{Inspect, Mutate, Transfer}` for token registration, minting, transfers and burning of tokens

 ### Rpc Interface

-The [`Rpc interface`](/code/parachain/frame/ibc/rpc/src/lib.rs) is designed to allow querying the state of the ibc store with membership or non-membership proofs for the result.
+The [`Rpc interface`](/contracts/pallet-ibc/rpc/src/lib.rs) is designed to allow querying the state of the ibc store with membership or non-membership proofs for the result.

 - `query_send_packets` - Returns send packets for the provided sequences
 - `query_recv_packets` - Returns receive packets for the provided sequences